scrumpy/support/integrations/github.md

 > fixing this nasty bug (done #42)

 You can use other keywords, too.
-Here is a complete list of all recognized keywords: done, fix, fixed, resolve, resolved, complete, completed, finish, finished
+Here is a complete list of all recognized keywords to mark a story as done:
+* close, closes, closed, closing
+* fix, fixes, fixed, fixing
+* resolve, resolves, resolved, resolving
+* implement, implements, implemented, implementing